felangel/bloc/docs/fluttertodostutorial.md

 final Todo? lastDeletedTodo;        // A Todo of the last deleted item, used for Undo
 ```

-`TodosOverviewStatus` has the following four states.
+`TodosOverviewStatus` has the following four options/statuses.
 Because we are using Streams and async calls to the TodosRepository, this keeps track of the lifecycle of async calls.
-The instantiation sets it to `initial`.
-The business logic of the bloc will use the other 3.
+The instantiation (during app startup) sets it to `initial`.
+The business logic of the bloc will use the other 3 statuses

 ```dart
 enum TodosOverviewStatus { initial, loading, success, failure }